Audience menu for:

 Student Support menu:

 Students requesting academic accommodations for the Accuplacer Skills Assessment should contact Disability Support Services at least two weeks prior to when they plan to take the assessment.
-Otherwise, new students shuld contact DSS at least one to two months prior to the semester in which they will be attending.
+Otherwise, new students should contact DSS at least one to two months prior to the semester in which they will be attending.
 Returning students should contact DSS prior to the beginning of classes for the new semester.

 Current documentation needs to be presented to DSS.
 Please keep a personal copy of all documentation you submit to DSS.
 DSS does not release copies of documentation back to students or send documentation to other institutions.
 This documentation should not be included with the college application.

 Yes.
 FERPA laws protect the confidentiality of information concerning disabilities.
-Only the personnel working in DSS have access to disability-related information.

 The accommodation process is an interactive one.
 Consult with your Student Development Specialist in DSS if you have questions or concerns about the accommodations or services you believe you are eligible to receive.
 Try to participate fully in the process and exercise all due diligence in ensuring that the Student Development Specialist is aware of your needs.

 DSS provides for the equitable resolution of complaints by students with disabilities alleging a violation of their rights under the ADA and Section 504 of the Rehabilitation Act.
 Harford Community College has established informal and formal grievance procedures (PDF) to resolve differences regarding disability related accommodations.

 ©2019 Harford Community College.

 All rights reserved.